The Future Of Zero Trust

 How Will It Evolve?

-Zero trust is already playing a critical role in cybersecurity, and in the coming years, that’s likely to continue.
-In the future, you can expect zero trust frameworks to become even smarter, more secure, and more accessible.
+This approach is already playing a critical role in cyber security, and in the coming years, that’s likely to continue.
+In the future, you can expect these kinds of frameworks to become even smarter, more secure, and more accessible.
 As Inderjeet Barara, a thought leader and notable speaker in the cybersecurity space, explains, “Zero Trust is not just a cybersecurity framework, it’s a mindset shift for enterprises.
-As cyber threats continue to evolve, Zero Trust will become the foundation for secure access management, enabling organizations to protect their data and networks from anywhere, at any time.”
+As cyber threats continue to evolve, Zero Trust will become the foundation for secure access management, enabling organisations to protect their data and networks from anywhere, at any time.”

-We’ve rounded up some of the key trends we can expect to see, and how we expect zero trust security to develop.
+We’ve rounded up some of the key trends we can expect to see, and how we expect this security strategy to develop.

 Expansion Beyond The Network Perimeter